tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 In the log console you can see other checks that were carried out:

 a) Character sets must be same on both databases
-b) Checking the database log mode must be in archivelog mode
+b) Checks the database log mode it must be in archivelog mode
-c) Checking database role (currently this tool does not support standby databases)
+c) Checks database role (currently this tool does not support standby databases)
-d) Checking Time Zone File Versions
+d) Checks Time Zone File Versions
-e) Checking if tablespaces are Self-Contained
+e) Checks if tablespaces are Self-Contained
-f) Checking block sizes (this is not only the DB block size but also the tablespace block size)
+f) Checks block sizes (this is not only the DB block size but also the tablespace block size)

-If everything is good then we click on the next tab “Options”
+If all the above checks pass then we are able to click on the next tab “Options”

 <img title="" src="images/Selection_039.png" />

-Again we select our choices currently this tool does not support multiple target file destinations.
+Again we select our choices, currently this tool does not support multiple target file destinations.
 By clicking on the check box for “Full schema import” this will import all the objects that are not done by the transportable tablespace import like packages, procedures so on.
 If you click on the info  button it will give you a full list.

 {{site.data.alerts.note}} This will only import objects for users that have objects within the tablespaces that have been migrated.
 Any other users will have to be imported separately. {{site.data.alerts.end}}